abhishekumrawal/UIUC-ECE374B-SP23.github.io/_resources/ManimGuide.md

 Manim is a powerful Python library that can help you create stunning animations to visualize complex concepts.
 In this guide, we've covered some tips and tricks to help you get started with Manim, including choosing the right version to use, installing Manim, creating graphs and tables, and animating your creations.
 I hope this guide is helpful for the readers, and if you have any questions about this guide, feel free to reach me at kchayanid@gmail.com.
 I am looking forwards to seeing more cool algorithmic animations !

 ## Examples and Turorials!
-- Most of the animations created by our fellow CAs can be viewed
+- Most of the animations created by our fellow CAs can be viewed [here](CA-created-resources)